 Method of Consequent Pole

 In the method of consequent poles, a single stator winding is divided into few coil groups.
 The terminals of all these groups are brought out.
 By simply changing the coil connections, the number of poles can be changed.
-In practice, the stator windings are divided only in two coil groups.
+In practice, the stator windings are divided only into two coil groups.
 The number of poles can be changed in the ratio of 2:1.

 Group a-b consists of an odd number of coils that is (1, 3) whereas group c-d consists of an even number of coils (2,4).
 The two coils are connected in series.
 The terminals a, b, c, d are taken out as shown in the above figure.
-The coils are carrying current in the given directions by connecting coil groups either in series or in parallel as shown in the figure below.
+The coils are carrying current in the given directions by connecting coil groups either in series or in parallel as shown in the figure below:

-There are total four poles which are giving a speed of 1500 rpm for a 50-hertz system.
+There are total of four poles which are giving a speed of 1500 rpm for a 50-hertz system.
 If the current through the coils of group a-b is reversed as shown in the figure below.
 All the coils will produce north (N) poles.

-The flux of the poles group should be passed through the given space between the pole group to complete the magnetic path.
+The flux of the pole group should be passed through the given space between the pole group to complete the magnetic path.
 Thus, a magnetic pole of opposite polarity (S pole) is induced.
 These induced poles are known as Consequent Poles.
 Thus, the machine has twice as many poles as before (i.e., 8 poles), and the synchronous speed becomes half of the previous speed (i.e., 750 rpm).

-The above principle can be extended to all the three phases of an induction motor.
+The above principle can be extended to all three phases of an induction motor.
 By choosing a combination of series and parallel connections between the coil groups of each phase.
 Also, the star or delta connections between the phase speed change can be obtained with constant torque and constant power operation or variable torque operation.